puybr/terraform-aws-ecs-cicd/README.md

 #### Configure the AWS provider block
 - Located in the "`main.tf`" file in each module
-- _Option 1_ - Add the AWS access key and secret key:
+- _Option 1_ - Add the AWS access and secret keys:
 ```sh
 # provider "aws" {
     access_key = "*****"